csjha2000/asic-design-class/README.md

       m4+imem(@1)    // Args: (read stage)
       m4+rf(@2, @3)  // Args: (read stage, write stage) - if equal, no register bypass is required m4+dmem(@4)    // Args: (read/write stage)

-   m4+cpu_viz(@4)    // For visualisation, argument should be at least equal to the last stage of CPU logic
-                       // @4 would work for all labs
 \SV

    endmodule

 ```

 ### SIMULATION STATUS :